apache/cassandra/doc/source/configuration/cass_jvm_options_file.rst

 ..note::

-The ``jvm-*`` files replace the :ref:`cassandra-env.sh file` used in Cassandra versions prior to Cassandra 3.0.
+The ``jvm-*`` files replace the :ref:`cassandra-envsh` file used in Cassandra versions prior to Cassandra 3.0.
 The ``cassandra-env.sh`` bash script file is still useful if JVM settings must be dynamically calculated based on system settings.
 The ``jvm-*`` files only store static JVM settings.